7 Ways to Make Your Home More Functional in the New Year

 Functionality is key to a convenient and clutter-free home.
 Try these ideas to improve your home in the new year.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 A brand new year means it’s time to reorganize and reprioritize the spaces around your house.
 The good news is, there are simple ways to gain more storage in the most important rooms in your house without remodeling.
 Here are seven ways to welcome the new year with less clutter and chaos.

 Maximize Closet Space

-For economy and quick installation, you can’t beat wire shelving systems; you can outfit a typical closet in an afternoon for less than $200.
+For economy and quick installation, you can’t beat wire shelving systems; you can outfit a typical closet in an afternoon.
 Home centers have everything you need.
 For a more elegant “furniture grade” look, be prepared to spend hundreds more—or build your own closet organizer.

 Add More Shower Shelves

 The trouble with those shower caddies that hang from the showerhead pipe is that you only have one showerhead.
 To double the bathroom storage in your shower, hang another caddy on a cabinet knob mounted inside the shower.
 Choose a knob that won’t be damaged by water, and drill a ¼-in. hole in the tile and insert a plastic anchor.
 Then screw in a No. 8-32 hanger screw and twist on the knob.

 Electrical junction boxes can hold a lot more than wiring.
 You can nail or screw them to just about anything anywhere.
 In the shop, they’re great for storing tools that can’t hang on hooks—tape measures, markers, chisels, etc.

 Optimize Cabinet Space